M48 Patton: M48A1

 Late series M48A1 during cold weather tests at Fort Greely, Alaska, 1955.
 The main gun is equipped with a T-shaped blast deflector on the muzzle and the driver's station is under a protective cover.

-Two U.S. Army M48A1s of F Co., 40th Armor of the Berlin Brigade face off in Berlin against Red Army T-54s during one of several standoffs at Checkpoint Charlie in 1961.
+Two US Army M48A1s of F Co., 40th Armor of the Berlin Brigade face off in Berlin against Red Army T-54s during one of several standoffs at Checkpoint Charlie in 1961.

 The Army concluded in January 1952 that the T42 had failed as a tank capable of combat in Europe against Soviet tanks and reached the same conclusion in November 1953 for the M48 Mod A versions.
 The M48A1 focused on improving the engine and the vehicle's operational range and fixing numerous mechanical problems.
 To cope with the lack of range, an add-on modification allowed the use of 4 external jettisonable 55 USgal fuel drums of MOGAS (motor gasoline) that was mounted to the rear deck, extending the range to 135 mi.
 This proved very unpopular with tank crews and operational range remained unsatisfactory.

 Further ARCOVE changes included a desire for the commander to observe and operate his weapons station while remaining under armor protection.
 At this same time the US Army Field Forces (AFF) declared the T42 medium tank unfit for production in November 1952, mainly due to serious shortcomings of its hull design.
 Ford's production of the M48 ended in August 1953 after a fire destroyed most of the Livonia Tank Plant.

-Testing and feedback from ARCOVE had uncovered the fact that the original driver's hatch design of the M48 Mod A hull's design (T48 pilots #1 and 2) tanks proved to be too small and made for an uncomfortable seating position for the driver when operating the tank with his hatch in the open position.
-To rectify this problem a new larger driver hatch was devised that was introduced into series production vehicles as early as possible.
+During evaluation by the Army Review Committee on Development of Equipment (ARCOVE), testing on the T48 pilot No. 1 and No. 2 prototypes revealed that the original driver's hatch on the M48 Mod A hull restricted driver comfort and posture when operating the tank with the hatch open.
+To address this clearance issue, a redesigned, larger driver's hatch was developed and integrated into series production.
 Also the driver's front vision block was removable and could be replaced with an infrared IR vision block.
 A redesigned power pack featured an AV-1790-7B gasoline engine and CD-850-4B transmission.
 The turret was fitted with the M1 cupola that enclosed the M2HB machine gun.
 Cupolas fitted on those tanks with early production Mod A turrets used an adapter ring.
 In April 1953, the Army standardized this configuration as the 90mm Gun Tank M48A1 Patton and originally applied this designation to both the early Mod A hull design and the Mod B hulls currently in series production.